Kentucky accuses Endo of contributing to opioid epidemic

 Kentucky Attorney General Steve Beshear said the lawsuit would seek to hold Endo responsible for illegally building a market for the long-term use of opioids in the state as part of an effort to boost corporate profits.

+In July, Endo agreed to withdraw the long-acting opioid painkiller Opana ER from the market after the U.S. Food and Drug Administration declared that its benefit did not outweigh public health risks associated with opioid abuse.

+In a statement, Beshear called the removal of Opana ER from the market an important step but said that Endo’s practices had already by then harmed people in his state.
+His office’s lawsuit seeks penalties and compensatory and punitive damages.

-Reporting by Nate Raymond in Boston; Editing by Bernadette Baum
+Reporting by Nate Raymond in Boston; Editing by Bernadette Baum and Tom Brown